Nightclub Security Guide™

 At the Door, Small Tools Matter Most

-nightclub security using a flashlight to inspect identification at the entrance of an upscale venue
+Nightclub security staff using a flashlight to inspect guest identification at the entrance of an upscale venue.

 The entrance is one of the easiest places to see whether a tool is actually helping.